 FAQ:

-1. What is opportunity cost and its example?
+1. What is opportunity cost, and its an example?

 Opportunity cost refers to the value of the alternative that is not chosen when a decision is made.
 For instance, if you decide to use your savings for a vacation instead of investing in the stock market, the opportunity cost would be the potential gains you could have earned from that investment.